MrCaspion/blue-and-brown-stain-detector/README.md

 # Biology Image Tool

 ## Overview
-It detects and counts blue nuclei and brown-stained spots in histological samples, useful for quantifying biological markers in research.
+It detects and counts blue nuclei and brown-stained spots in histological samples.

 ## Requirements
 * Python 3.6+